shamil614/shamil614.github.io/_posts/2017-09-25-export-your-rubygems-to-elixir.markdown

 Export is just a handy wrapper around the Erlang [ErlPort](http://erlport.org/) package.
 I don't want to go into too much detail around `ErlPort` since there's better resources on the topic.
 Basically `ErlPort` starts a Ruby (or Python) process which can send and receive messages via Erlang Ports.

 Alright, I can see how this might be controversial, but there's a time and a place for everything.
-In my case I was working on porting over a major API endpoint over to Elixir, but coudln't find a good subsitution for the `IceCube` gem.
+In my case I was working on porting over a major API endpoint over to Elixir, but couldn't find a good substitution for the `IceCube` gem.

 My first approach was to try to use Ruby to do the scheduling logic; which was already well tested in Ruby, then send the IceCube data to the Elixir microservice (OTP Application).
 Long story short, I decided against that approach because it would require a good deal of rework on the Ruby side, and made it harder to port the existing logic to Elixir.
 Also, I discovered `Export` after stumbling across these blogs: